INTERNATIONAL PEACE ARCH

 Canada

-Peace Arch Stamp Club in White Rock and the Surrey Historical Society, backed by Surrey council and local MP Val Meredith, want Canada Post to commemorate the Arch on a stamp for its 75th Anniversary in 1996.
+The Peace Arch Stamp Club in White Rock and the Surrey Historical Society, backed by Surrey council and local MP Val Meredith, wanted Canada Post to commemorate the Arch on a stamp for its 75th Anniversary

 1965